 Teach good habits and simple commands from day one to limit behavior problems that lead to people giving up their dogs.
 You can even give them refresher training courses every few years to keep up those good habits.

-Be your dogs best friend.
+Be your dog‘s best friend.
 Commit your time and energy by taking your dog for walks, socializing with other dogs, playing, petting, and loving on him.
-Its a huge responsibility, but your new fur-faced family member will be one of the best investments you have ever made.
+It‘s a huge responsibility, but your new fur-faced family member will be one of the best investments you have ever made.